MattiaDif/model-based-spike-detection/README.md

 ## Required Software

-1. Matlab version R2020a or later
+1. MATLAB® and Simulink® version R2020a or later

 ## Installation